Length in Iowa: 301 miles/484 kilometers

 the fall of 2002 and the opening ceremony of August 22, 2003.

-Despite earlier news reports that only two lanes would be paved initially, all four lanes of these segments will be paved.
 The US 20 Corridor Association is pushing for the completion of a four-lane US 20 across Iowa.

 The TEA-21 transportation bill that passed through Congress in 1998 set aside $28 million for upgrading the Julien Dubuque Bridge across the Mississippi from two to four lanes via a new two-lane span that would parallel the existing bridge, and the SAFETEA-LU bill of 2005 set aside an additional $20 million.
 As Illinois plans to upgrade its two-lane US 20 segment (from north of Galena to Freeport), this could create a continuous four-lane route from Sioux City to Chicago along US 20 and I-90; however, there is no scheduled completion date.

 The book Road Trip USA by Jamie Jensen (Moon Travel, 1999) includes a

 travelogue of US 20's entire route between Portland, OR, and Boston.
 The section across Iowa can be found here.

 - Paving for the 11.5 miles from the east end of the expressway near Moville to Correctionville is programmed for 2016 and 2018.
 The 0.7-mile segment in Correctionville, which will be five lanes (two in each direction plus a center-turn lane), is programmed for paving in 2015.